Taste the best of RVA and support the Richmond Folk Festival - SOLD OUT

-When not creating delicious Southern specialties at his restaurants in Richmond, (Comfort and Pasture), Jason is spending time with his family.
+When not creating delicious Southern specialties at his restaurants in Richmond, (Comfort, Flora and Pasture), Jason is spending time with his family.
 The Pulaski, VA, native plays drums in a couple of raucous party bands and has a pair of Ramones Vans.
 Hey!
 Ho!
 Le'ts Go!

 Trained professionally as a chef at the French Culinary Institute in New York City under Master Chefs Jacques Pepin, Andre Soltner and Alain Sailhac, Brittanny has worked for 15 years in the restaurant industry.
 After graduating at the top of her class at FCI, Brittanny worked in some of the best kitchens in New York City, most notably Blue Hill at Stone Barns and Northern Spy Food Company.
 Brittanny now cooks modern, seasonal, German-influenced cuisine as the Executive Chef and co-owner of Metzger Bar and Butchery in Union Hill.

 Following her graduation from the Professional Pastry Arts Program at the French Culinary Institute in New York City, Morgan returned to her home state of Virginia to work as an assistant pastry chef at the Jefferson Hotel.
 With her blend of classic French technique with familiar American flavors, she then gained a loyal following selling croissants and pastries at local farmers markets, ultimately providing the momentum and support she needed to open her first retail bakery, Whisk, in 2015.